SHA-256, or Secure Hash Algorithm 256, is a hashing algorithm used to convert text of any length into a fixed-size string of 256 bits (32 bytes).

 Bitcoin SV (BSV) launched in November 2018 as a contentious hard fork of the Bitcoin Cash network.
 Bitcoin SV proponents disagreed with proposed technical upgrades of the Bitcoin Cash network and decided to create the BSV network with a block size limit of 128 MB.
 Unlike the Bitcoin Cash split from the original Bitcoin network, the Bitcoin SV split from the Bitcoin Cash network wasn’t clear-cut.

 At the time of the hard fork, BSV and BCH started a “hash war” that lasted around 10 days.
 The goal of the BSV proponents was to perform a 51% attack that discouraged BCH mining and forced a major shift to BSV mining.
 This plan ultimately failed, and the hash war ended in a permanent split of the network into two distinct blockchains.
 This situation was made possible due to the fact that both projects implement SHA-256.
-As this analysis shows, both BCH and BSV miners were unable to reach profitability during the hash war.
+As one analysis of Bitcoin vs. Bitcoin SV shows, miners on neither side of the hash war were unable to reach profitability.
 Both chains now run independently and still claim to be carrying out the original vision for Satoshi Nakamoto’s network.

 On the Bitcoin SV network, there were concerns expressed about a potential 51% attack in 2019 since one mining pool controlled a majority of the hashrate.
 As of the time of writing, the current electricity cost of a one-hour attack is around $7,100, which is comparable to other networks that support cryptocurrencies with similar market caps.
 In reality, launching an attack on BSV would be much more costly because of the hardware costs.
 This figure only accounts for the cost of electricity.